QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 ## Elements of  Supply and Demand

-This document describe a class of linear models that determine competitive equilibrium prices and quantities.
+This document describes a class of linear models that determine competitive equilibrium prices and quantities.

 Linear algebra and some multivariable calculus are the  tools deployed.